Sanuki Province

 Sanuki Province (讃岐国, Sanuki no Kuni) was a province of Japan in the area of northeastern Shikoku.
 Sanuki bordered on Awa to the south, and Iyo to the west.
 Its abbreviated form name was Sanshū (讃州).
 In terms of the Gokishichidō system, Sanuki was one of the provinces of the Nankaidō circuit.
 Under the Engishiki classification system, Sanuki was ranked as one of the "upper countries" (上国) in terms of importance, and one of the "middle countries" (中国) in terms of distance from the capital.
 The provincial capital was located in what is now the city of Sakaide, but its exact location was only identified in 2012.
-The ichinomiya of the province is the Tamura jinja located on the city of Takamatsu.
+The ichinomiya of the province is the Tamura jinja located in the city of Takamatsu.